June-Skeeter/FinalProjects_GEOS270/index.md

 # Deliverables

 The Project is due on the last day of term, **Tuesday December 7th at Midnight**.
-There is also a Final Project Proposal that is due **Monday November 22nd** The proposal will count as the towards your Module 6 grade.
+There is also a Final Project Proposal that is due **Monday November 22nd at 2PM** The proposal will count as the towards your Module 6 grade.
 Deliverables for this project will consist of the following:

 * Project Proposal (Module 6 Lab Assignment)
 	* The topic and a brief problem statement.